jontg/no-server-november/README.md

 (so we can lazily avoid figuring out how to `curl`).
 Notably, this took a *hell* of a long time to get right.

 For the love of... ok, we're only now getting to the actual meat of this problem.
+It's garbage issues like [this crap] that makes the Twitter API such a hassle to deal with.
+Also, the direct_messages event API just doesn't work with the [node-twitter] package (and a bunch of the other end-points), so we end up using the regular `request` package for like half of these requests.

 Useful scripts here:
 ```bash